georgemilosh/PINNs/README.md

-* Note, the repo is using an outdated version of tensorflow
+* Note, the repo is using an outdated version of tensorflow (tensorflow 1)

 # [Physics Informed Neural Networks](https://maziarraissi.github.io/PINNs/)